oracle/node-oracledb/doc/api.md

 When the number of query rows is relatively big, or can't be predicted, it is recommended to use a [ResultSet](#resultsetclass).
-This prevents query results being unexpectedly truncated by the `maxRows` limit and removes the need to oversize `maxRows` to avoid such truncation.
+This prevents query results being unexpectedly truncated by the `maxRows` limit and removes the need to over-size `maxRows` to avoid such truncation.

 ##### Example